X-Nico

 Among the project's new infrastructure requirements were: a desalination plant at Point Lowly (Port Bonython), a rail link to Pimba, a worker accommodation village between Olympic Dam and Andamooka and a barge landing facility near Port Augusta.

-Peake, South Australia, a small rural town in the Murray Mallee of South Australia
+Parilla, South Australia, a small town on the Mallee Highway in South Australia

 Princeland